nfultz/nb2mail/README.md

 ## Usage

-`nb2mail` does not do anything by it self, it simply provides an export format ("mail") and postprocessor ("SendMailPostProcessor").
+`nb2mail` does not do anything by itself.
+It provides an export format ("mail") and postprocessor ("SendMailPostProcessor").
 Please see the nbconvert documentation and example configuration for more information.

 ## Example

-To generate a mail to send later with another process (eg `sendmail`):
+To generate a mail and send it later with another process (eg `sendmail`):

     jupyter nbconvert --execute --to mail notebook.ipynb

-To convert and also send a mail via gmail, you can set some environment variables, and declare a postprocessor with `--post`:
+To convert and send a mail via gmail, you can set the environment variables and declare a postprocessor with `--post`:

     export TO=example@example.ex GMAIL_USER=user GMAIL_PASS="*****"
     jupyter nbconvert --to mail --post=nb2mail.SendMailPostProcessor notebook.ipynb